 Can I Give My Dog Cereal?
-Answer: Occasionally, as a Treat
+Answer: Occasionally, as a treat

-Regarding cereals in general, giving a dog too many grains could cause more harm than good since dogs primarily need a carnivorous diet.
-Cereal is grained based and not optimal for dogs but tolerated.
+Remember that feeding your dog anything containing chocolate as an ingredient, including cereal, can be deadly.
+Therefore, any brands with chocolate flavoring should be strictly off limits as a snack for a dog.
+Regarding cereals in general, giving a dog too many grains could cause more harm than good since dogs require a mostly carnivorous diet.
+Cereal, by its very nature, is grained-based and not optimal for dogs but often tolerated.

 Dogs Will Eat Most Anything